EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 task servers, make sure to change the affinity value for them to whatever EKS named the initial nodegroup.

+#### builder.extraEnv.CACHE_BUCKET_STEM
+This needs to be set to the S3 bucket name stem you selected and used for your S3 buckets

 #### builder.extraEnv.PRIVATE_ECR
 If you're using a private ECR repo, set this to "true" in the builder config file.